 While we don’t yet know the long-term effects of blue light exposure, researchers are continuing to study whether or not it could damage your retina and macula.

-- Essential for: Anyone who is exposed to blue light (hint: that’s you).
-Everyone is exposed to blue light, but with the upturn in digital everything, it's never been more important to protect your eyes from blue light exposure.
+Essential for: Anyone who is exposed to blue light (hint: that’s you).
+Everyone is exposed to blue light, but with the upturn in digital everything, protecting your eyes from blue light exposure has never been more important.
 Your risk of blue light exposure increases with the frequency and duration of your device usage.

 Blue light-blocking safety glasses protect your eyes so you can work without worrying about the effects your devices might be having on your vision.